Baileys Ice Cream Coffee Float Recipe

 Nutrition

 If you are not yet subscribing to my CELEBRATE THE SEASON newsletter, you can subscribe here.
-I share great recipes for the season that the entire family is sure to love and also a few things that I don’t share here.
+I share easy recipes for the season that the entire family is sure to love and also a few things that I don’t share here.
 I will email you only once a week as I know how valuable your time is and respect that tremendously!

 OMG!
 This looks so good.
 This is also called an Affogatto.